-- Heat oven to 350 degrees.
-Prepare muffins tins.
-(This recipe yielded 15 muffins for me.)
+Heat oven to 350°F. Prepare cupcake pans with baking spray or cupcake liners.
+(This recipe yielded 15 cupcakes for me.)

 In stand mixer with paddle attachment, cream together room temperature butter and sugar on medium high until light and fluffy.
 Reduce speed to low and add in eggs, one at a time and mix until just blended.

 Add in vanilla, 2 tablespoons of lime juice and milk and mix for about 30 seconds on low.
 Slowly add in dry ingredients and mix until just combined.